Skip to content

 We’ll show you three different methods to clean everything on your stainless steel range hood, from a little dust to the toughest stains.

-Before you get started, follow these two important tips.
+Before you get started, follow these two important tips:

-Never use bleach or abrasive cleaners while cleaning stainless steel.
+1. Never use bleach or abrasive cleaners while cleaning stainless steel.
 Even though stainless steel is well-known for its durability, it is possible to damage it using harsh chemicals and scouring pads.
+Some chemicals such as those used in oven cleaners may discolor the finish.
+Coarse sponges, steel wool, and wire brushes may scratch a brushed stainless steel finish.

-Always scrub in the direction of the grain on the brushed finish.
+2. Always scrub in the direction of the grain on the brushed finish.
 The grain refers to the faint directional lines running through the metal.
-You’ll notice them if you look closely.
+Wiping against the grain can leave residue behind in the small crevices of the stainless steel, which may scratch the finish.
+Scrubbing with the grain will help preserve the beautiful finish.

 1. Everyday Cleaning